left-curve/left-curve/book/notes/liquidation-math.md

 ![undercollateralized margin account](./liquidation-graph.png)

-The x-axis represents the value of account's debt and the y-axis represents the value of account's collateral (not adjusted for the collateral power).
+The x-axis represents the value of account's debt and the y-axis represents the value of account's collateral adjusted for the collateral power.
 The point $p(t_0)$ is the account's current status.
-Since it is below the green line, it is undercollateralized and eligible for liquidation.
+Since it is below the orange line, it is undercollateralized and eligible for liquidation.
 The blue line represents the trajectory of the liquidation.
 The black line represents all points at which the account's utilization rate is equal to the target utilization rate.
 The maximum repayable debt therefore is found at the intersection of the blue line and the black line.

 ### Liquidation Trajectory

+We can think of a user’s position at time t as a point p(t) = (d(t), c(t)) in the debt and adjusted collateral plane.
 To derive the equation for the liquidation trajectory, we can use the point slope form of the equation for a line:

 $$
 y - y_0 = m(x - x_0)